Oboist Ray Still

 happening now, there’s so many young virtuosos on the oboe that they’re

-ten skillful technicians, and ten very good oboe players for every unusual
+be ten skillful technicians, and ten very good oboe players for every

-really something to say.
-They don’t often have that much to say musically,
+who has really something to say.
+They don’t often have that much

-any more than you’d say that of ten fiddle players that you hear around
+to say musically, any more than you’d say that of ten fiddle players that

 BD: Will many of these good technicians fill slots